th0rn0/lanops-manager/README.md

 # LanOps Event Management Platform

-Born from the ashes of Eventula comes the next iteration of the Lan Management Platform.
+From the original Eventula Management Platform comes the next iteration of the Lan Management Platform.
 Built For LanOps.

+I originally built the eventula manager as a fully whitelabelled solution.
+The original build had a central hub to deploy these fully bespoke and white labelled Event Management Solutions as well as a searchable google map.
+Unfornately through time I've not been able to keep up with its maintainence.
+However some wonderful people have decided to fork it and have a go at her themselves!
+If you are wanting a fully white labelled event management system

 Built with Vodka and Hatred ontop of Laravel.
 Full Docker stack included.